 Wondering how you know if it’s time to start teaching independent sleep skills?
 Check out this post:

-Recap on the 3 month old sleep regression
+3 month old sleep regression recap

 The sleep regression at three months is not fun for anyone.
 It marks the start of sudden “crap naps” and usually means it’s tricky for your little one to go back to sleep and stay asleep.